zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

 ## The "Hello Arc" Application & Components

-- Before kicking the GitOps flow, let's verify and zoom-in to the Kubernetes resources deployed by running few *kubectl* commands.
+- Before kicking the GitOps flow, let's verify and "zoom in" to the Kubernetes resources deployed by running a few _kubectl_ commands.

 - Show the Flux operator pods.